Explainer: American Socialists Accused of Russian Propaganda in ‘Free Speech Trial of the Century’ Features

 Explainer: American Socialists Accused of Russian Propaganda in ‘Free Speech Trial of the Century’

-The trial of four American socialist activists began this week in a case that echoes the ideological tensions of the Cold War era.
-The US government has accused these individuals of instigating social unrest in America at the behest of the Kremlin.
-This case pits allegations of Russian misinformation against the fundamental American right to free speech – and the limits thereof.
-It also brings to the fore complex issues such as colonialism, late-stage capitalism, and the interplay between Marxist principles and reparations for American slavery.
+The trial of four American socialist activists began this week in Florida in a case that echoes the ideological tensions of the Cold War era.
+The Department of Justice (DOJ) has accused these individuals of instigating social unrest in the US at the behest of the Kremlin.
+This case pits allegations of Russian misinformation against the fundamental American right to free speech — and the limits thereof.
+It also brings to the fore such complex issues as neo-colonialism, Marxist critiques of globalized capitalism, and demands for reparations for American slavery.

-In this explainer, we will delve into the US Department of Justice’s case against Omali Yeshitela, founder of the Florida-based African People’s Socialist Party and the international Uhuru Movement, described collectively in charging documents as APSP, and several of his allies.
+In this explainer, we will delve into the DOJ’s case against Omali Yeshitela, founder of the Florida-based African People’s Socialist Party and the international Uhuru Movement, described collectively in charging documents as APSP, and several of his allies.

 What is the bare minimum I need to know about the case?